pnp/powershell/documentation/Remove-PnPList.md

 ```

 ### -Recycle
-Defines if the list should be moved to recycle bin or directly deleted.
+When provided, the list will be moved to recycle bin.
+If omitted, the list will directly be deleted.

 ```yaml
 Type: SwitchParameter